Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/2-flask-fundamentals.md

 app = Flask(__name__)

-# Define a route for the app's home page
 @app.route("/")
 def index():
     return "<h1>Hello, world</h1>"
 ```

-The first statement imports a function named `Flask()` from the `flask` package installed with `pip`.
-The second statement calls that function to create a Flask app and assign it to the variable named `app`.
+The first statement imports a class named `Flask` from the `flask` package installed with `pip`.
+The second statement instantiates that class to create a Flask app and assign it to the variable named `app`.

 The fourth and fifth statements define a function that's called when the user requests the site's home page — for example, "http://www.contoso.com/."
 The preceding statement — `@app.route("/")` — maps the route ("/") to the function.
 The function name is unimportant, but `index` is commonly used as the name for the function that renders the site's home page.